MabelYT/MabelYT/README.md

   - SuperSimpleSilencer - Mute Any Sound On The Client.

 Other Projects:
-  - An Minecraft Adventure Map With Custom Music, Advancements, Voice Acting, And A Lectern-Backed Audio-Book Format.
+  - A Minecraft Adventure Map With Custom Music, Advancements, Voice Acting, And A Lectern-Backed Audio-Book Format.
   - BadYT - A List Of Bad YouTube Accounts That Need Terminating.
   - [MabelDOS](https://link.mabelisyt.co/mabeldos). ( No Game Engine )
   - BingleBox [Internal] - A Discord Bot That Allows For Drawing On A Community Canvas, And Interacting With A Windows XP Virtual Machine.
   - FancyList [Internal] - A Simple Graphical Program For Displaying My Ko-Fi Supporters At The End Of YouTube Videos.
   - GraphicsEngine [Internal] - A Rust-Based Graphics Engine, With Scalable Raster Font And Accelerated 2D Sprite/Tile Rendering.
   - Mabel3D [Internal] - A Basic 3D Rendering Extension To GraphicsEngine.
-  - SharpPlusNative [Internal] - A Rust-Lang Development Framework, With The Following Features:
+  - SharpPlusNative [Internal] - A Rust-Lang Development Framework.
-    - Command Line:
-      - Animated Progress Bars
-      - Argument Parsing
-    - Universal Config Format Accessor (Load / Save Config File Into Either JSON5 Or TOML With A Single API).
-    - Cross-Platform:
-      - Path Strings.
-      - Notifications.
-      - Shortcuts.
-    - Localization Sheet Format.
-    - Binary Serialization Format.
-    - Winforms-Inspired GraphicsEngine-Backed UI Toolkit.
-    - Semantic Version Number Implementation.
-    - File-Backed Logging With Color Formatting.
   - MabelRPG [Not Ready] - An Earthbound Inspired Turn Based RPG Game. ( No Game Engine )

 MabelHUB Projects:
   - MabelHUB - The Modern, Flexible Cross-Platform Package Manager, That Works For You.
   - QuicBUild - Building Rust Programs, Made Simple.
   - MabelBBS - A Simple, Modern BBS Client And Server Pairing.
+  - DoThings - A Command Line To-Do List Manager.
   - MabelHUB-Interop [Internal] - Common Code Shared Between MabelHUB Apps.
-  - TestUI [Internal] - Testing Code For SharpPlusNative's UI Toolkit.
-(To Determine It's Viability For A GUI App Store Front-End For MabelHUB.

 Please Read <a href="https://github.com/MabelMedia-LLC/MCSPSL/">The Licence</a> For More Info On My Software Licence.